Bet Types – Our Guide to the Different Wagers Available

 Full Cover Bets

 Full cover (or system) bets are wagers that consist all possible combinations for the number of selections they involve.
 Each combination requires a single unit stake to be placed on it.
 The great thing about system bets is that unlike accumulators they may still grant you a return if some selections let you down.
-The biggest downside of full cover bets are the lower returns compared to ACCAs.
+The biggest downside of full cover bets are the lower returns compared to Accas.

 Example: